 Similarly, UK calls and texts to any network are only free for existing Sky TV customers.
 Everybody else will either have to pay as they go for each call and text, or fork out a tenner a month – a pretty high price to pay.

 Otherwise, the company's lower-end packages are pretty much par for the course in terms of price.
-But its top-end plan, with only 10MB of data, is really quite expensive compared with the competition.
+But its top-end plan, with 25GB of data, is really quite expensive compared with much of the competition.

 It's also worth mentioning Sky Mobile's swap plans.
-A year ago, consumer watchdog Which? looked into these Sky deals and found that they weren't as good value as they might at first appear.
+Some time ago, consumer watchdog Which? looked into these Sky deals and found that they weren't as good value as they might at first appear.
 Add up the total cost over 12 or 24 months, said Which?, and it could be way higher than the competition.

 Obviously, the company's monthly tariffs vary from phone to phone and prices regularly change.
 But if you're considering a particular handset, it may be worth checking the total cost over the course of the contract - any upfront charge, plus the monthly tariffs for the first and second years - and making sure you're not paying over the odds.